 Not so in Insurgent.
 Instead, in this instalment, we are treated to characters who are virtually unrecognisable from their originals in Divergent.
-Gone is the strong willed yet conflicted Tris who is brave yet selfless, gone is the darkly brooding but passionate Four who would protect Tris at all costs.
-Instead we are given some generic angsty teens whining about love and trust.
-Lots of kissing, embracing and whinging instead of the bravery I’d come to expect from the first book.
+Gone is the strong-willed yet conflicted Tris who is brave yet selfless, gone is the darkly brooding but passionate Four who would protect Tris at all costs.
+Instead, we are given some generic angsty teens whining about love and trust.
+Lots of kissing, embracing and whining instead of the bravery I’d come to expect from the first book.

 I don’t know why I’m doing it to myself, but I will be reading the third.
 I really am a sucker for punishment.